 Chicken Fricassee

 Chicken Fricassee is French for “browned and served with sauce.”
 It’s a simple dish, very filling and delicious.
 It happened to be Abraham Lincoln’s favorite dish, and when his wife would fret about his habitual forgetfulness when it came to eating, she’d have the White House staff cook up a nice batch of Chicken Fricassee.
 It’s a simple recipe, and from the very first bite it tastes like comfort.

-We appreciate you sharing our food with your friends and family!
+We appreciate you sharing our recipes with your family and friends!

+Chicken Fricassee